Pintuzoft/Avade/README.md

 the missing server command.
 This is something that no other services has as far as I know, and it can be very useful for larger networks where there might or probably will be difficult to figure out which servers actually is split and gone.

-#### Persistent services ID's

-As long as services is online it will store services ID's for all users.
-At times there might be a split, this will cause a user to be removed from services awareness, however a reconnecting server with identified users can retain their access to all identified nicks and channels as services will remember these sessions for a whole hour before cleaning them out.
-If you have servers split more than an hour you might have serious issues with your network.

-Other services might not figure out that an identified user is the same as the one that splitted and will only identify the user with the users current nick (+r).
-Avade however will keep track of the actual servicesID handled by bahamut and treat that services ID as an actual user session.
-This means of course that a user can use a different nick after a split and services will still be able to identify the user.
+#### NoGhost flag

+The NoGhost flag is a very specific flag.
+It specifically disables a nickname from being ghosted, so if a user is in a ownership disspute where someone else knows the password and is trying to take over a nick that is in used an active oper is able to stop the take over by applying the flag.
+When the flag is set all other functionality of the nickis still available.
+Basically if a user is in a pickle and an oper is trying to help by trying to figure out whats going on and make sure the nick isnt gonna get taken over, the oper can stop that and have a normal conversation with the user.

+#### Auditorium chanflag

+IRC operators are able to enable the auditorium flag on a channel.
+The funcationality in services will automatically do some initial checks and then register the relay channel as "#channame-relay" for where chat from regular users (-ov) will end up.
+The +A channel mode will then be applied to the main channel.

 ### Command list

 #### NickServ :

-  Help           - Show help
+- Help           - Show help

-  Register       - Register nick
+- Register       - Register nick

-  Identify       - Identify nick
+- Identify       - Identify nick

-  SIdentify      - Silently identify nick
+- SIdentify      - Silently identify nick

-  Ghost          - Kill ghost nick
+- Ghost          - Kill ghost nick

-  SET            - Set nick options
+- SET            - Set nick options

-  Drop           - Drop registered nick
+- Drop           - Drop registered nick

   --- IRCop---

-  List           - List registered nicks
+ - List           - List registered nicks

-  Mark           - OperFlag to lock ownership functionality
+ - Mark           - OperFlag to lock ownership functionality

-  Freeze         - OperFlag to freeze a nick from being used
+ - Freeze         - OperFlag to freeze a nick from being used

-  Hold           - OperFlag to deny a nick from expiring
+ - Hold           - OperFlag to deny a nick from expiring

-  NoGhost        - OperFlag to deny a nick from being ghosted
+ - NoGhost        - OperFlag to deny a nick from being ghosted

-  Getpass        - Show password log for nick
+ - Getpass        - Show password log for nick

-  Getemail       - Show email log for nick
+ - Getemail       - Show email log for nick

-  Delete         - Force drop a nick
+ - Delete         - Force drop a nick

 #### ChanServ :